kruemelo/csv2x/README.md

   rowIndex: int current csv row index,
   isLastRow: boolean indicating the last csv row,
   isEmptyRow: boolean indicating that all cells are empty,
+  isEmpty: function to check if cell value is empty; white spaces are considered as empty, but not numbers 0,
+  optional: function returns a an optional value (default empty string) set as the second arg; pass test value to the first argument,
   argv: option hash set in csv2x(), minimist argv when running from cli,
   parser: csv-parser (papaparse/babyparse) instance,
   row: the current csv row data (array or object),